 Stony Brook vs. Rutgers - AP Photos - 12/17/11

-Having wrapped up his ninth season at the helm of the Stony Brook men's basketball program, Steve Pikiell has proven that he is capable of building a successful program from the ground up.
-Taking over a team with no Division I success, Pikiell has made Stony Brook a force in America East, winning three America East regular season championships and advancing to the America East Championship final three times.
+Steve Pikiell, the longest tenured men's basketball coach in school history, will enter his 11th season in 2015-16.
+Taking over a team with no Division I success, Pikiell has made Stony Brook a force in America East, winning three America East regular season championships and advancing to the America East Championship final four times.

-The incredible season warranted numerous accolades as Pikiell's Seawolves swept the major America East awards.
+The incredible season warranted numerous accolades as the Seawolves swept the major America East awards.
 Pikiell was named America East Coach of the Year for the third time; Tommy Brenton was named America East Player of the Year and Defensive Player of the Year; and Jameel Warney was named America East Rookie of the Year.
-Brenton was a first-team All-America East selection, Warney was placed on the second teamand Dave Coley was put on the third team.
+Brenton was a first team All-America East selection, Warney was placed on the second team and Dave Coley was put on the third team.
 All three represented the Seawolves on the America East All-Defensive team, signaling the respect that Stony Brook received for its historic defensive season.

-The backbone of Stony Brook's success was its defense, which ranked 13th in the nation in scoring defense, allowing opponents to only score 59.0 points per game.
-Pikiell's squad held teams under 50 points seven times during the year, including allowing only 37 points to Hartford.
+The backbone of Stony Brook's success was its defense, which ranked 13th in the nation in scoring defense, allowing opponents to score only 59.0 points per game.
+Pikiell's squad held teams under 50 points seven times during the year, including 37 points to Hartford.

-Pikiell and the Seawolves also heavily relied on their talented senior class that produced 75 wins in its four seasons, the most successful class in the program's Div.
-I history.
-Bryan Dougher led the team in scoring at 13.2 points per game and was named first-team All-America East.
-Dallis Joyner led the conference in field goal percentage, shooting at a 61 percent clip en route to third-team All-America East honors.
+Pikiell and the Seawolves also heavily relied on their talented senior class that produced 75 wins in its four seasons, the most successful class in the program's Division I history.
+Bryan Dougher led the team in scoring at 13.2 points per game and was named first team All-America East.
+Dallis Joyner led the conference in field goal percentage, shooting at a 61 percent clip en route to third team All-America East honors.
 Al Rapier improved all aspects of his game to put together a fine senior year, and Danny Carter played outstanding defense off the bench.

 Although Pikiell won 22 games in 2011-12, he perhaps did his best coaching work during the 2010-11 season with a team that had come into the season with high expectations.
-The team was picked to finish second in America East and had returned four starters.
+The team was picked to finish second in America East with four starters returning.
 However, injuries seemingly derailed their hopes.
 All-Conference forward Tommy Brenton was lost for the season with a knee injury, and the Seawolves racked up 55 player games missed throughout the season.
 However, Pikiell's squad persevered to win at least eight league games for the third consecutive season and powered past Albany and Vermont to reach the finals of the America East Championship for the first time in program history.

 Pikiell's team was coming off a glamorous 2009-10 season, in which he guided the Seawolves to their best season in their 11-year Division I history.
 He led SBU to its first America East regular season title as well as a berth in the National Invitation Tournament, the program's first postseason appearance since moving to Division I.